Originally posted January 4, 2022

-Descriptions sufficiently detail the key features observed in the field
+Descriptions satisfactorily detail the key features observed in the field

 Key Features—Morphological Differences

-The most important visual feature (E) to pay attention to is the size, shape, and strength of the subterminal bands on the undertail feathers.
-As noted in the table, the subterminal bands on Graceful Prinia are larger and more prominent than those found on Delicate, whose tend to be smaller and weaker (Alstrom et al 2021).
-In addition to the larger size, it should also be noted that there is often a difference in the shape of the subterminal bands found on each species, with Graceful having something closer to spots—more rounded, sometimes heart-shaped—and Delicate having something closer to proper bands, distinctly narrower than those on Graceful.
-As for the strength of the bands, I don't believe this is just an effect of the intensity of the color—with Graceful's bands running darker and more contrasting than Delicate's—but possibly also a difference in the overall color on the underside of the tail feathers.
-The Graceful Prinias I've photographed over the past six months appear to be lighter in color along the underside of the tail feathers than the Delicates, whose bands seem to grade slightly at the edges, making them appear weaker still.
-Click through the images below to compare the size, shape, and strength of the subterminal bands between the two.
+The most important visual feature (E) to pay attention to is the size, shape, and strength of the subterminal bands on the underside of the tail.
+As noted in the table, these bands on Graceful are larger and more prominent than those found on Delicate, whose tend to be smaller and weaker (Alstrom et al 2021).
+In addition to the larger size, it should also be noted that there is often a difference in the shape of the subterminal bands found on each, with Graceful having something closer to spots—more rounded, sometimes heart-shaped—and Delicate having something closer to proper bands, distinctly narrower than those on Graceful.
+As for the strength of the bands, I don't believe this is just an effect of the intensity of the color—with Graceful's bands running darker and more contrasting than Delicate's—but possibly also a difference in the overall ground color of the undertail feathers.
+The Graceful I photographed during my last year in Saudi appear to be lighter in color on the undertail than the Delicate, whose bands seem to grade slightly at the edges, making them appear weaker still.

 Subterminal bands on Graceful Prinia (P. gracilis hufufae)